Desktops

 The search engine can be found in the upper right corner on the web by clicking on the small magnifying glass:

 The search engine indexes and searches through all repository objects and their content – including the content of files that are uploaded to QualiWare via ExternalDocuments.
-From the web, the search result is then presented with the search term highlighted for usability:

 In QLM, the search engine can be found in the right side of the tools menu, also illustrated by a magnifying glass: